About the Library

 Access & Borrowing

-Met Éireann staff members are our primary users but the library is also open to external users, by appointment with the librarian.
-Please contact us to arrange an appointment.
-Details below.
+Met Éireann staff members are our primary users but the library and is currently not open to external users due to COVID-19 restrictions on visitors to Government offices (2020).

 Copyright Regulations